beathvn/mastering-python/README.md

 * `docker builder prune --filter until=24h`: removes build cache older than 24 hours

 ## Terminal
 Using oh-my-zsh to use the different plugins.
 These are some useful plugins.
 You need to clone the repo with the provided command and then add it to the `.zshrc` file.
-To do this use `vi ~/.zshrc`.
-Hit `i` to enter insert mode.
-Add the plugin to the plugins array (space separated list).
-Hit `esc` to leave insert mode.
-Type `:wq` to save and quit.
-After that restart the terminal.
+To do this use `nano ~/.zshrc`.
 * **zsh-autosuggestions**: suggests commands based on your history. cmd: `git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions`.
 This plugin takes suggestions also from the `~/.zsh_history` file.
 * **zsh-syntax-highlighting**: highlights the command you are typing. cmd: `git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting`